 2005: The Careum Campus is born

-The Careum Training Centre with vocational and PET colleges opens its doors in 2005 after a public mandate is issued by the Canton.
+The Careum Educational Center with vocational and PET colleges opens its doors in 2005 after a public mandate is issued by the Canton.
 This effectively lays the foundations for the Careum Campus in Zurich, and is followed by the construction of the library and publishing facilities.
 Its central location in the heart of Zurich’s university district allows Careum to forge a series of partnerships, including teaming up with the Faculty of Medicine at the University to develop a series of interprofessional learning settings which prepare students for interdisciplinary cooperation.
 The vision of an interprofessional campus starts to take shape.

 2012–2015: Careum makes strides